ultimate271/notes/sanderson/elantris/elantris02.09.sanderson.md

 the blood of an entire kingdom—even a heretical one—on his hands.
 He must succeed.

+## Hrathen discusses plans with the nobles of Elantris
 Fortunately, his loss to the Teoish girl hadn’t been as complete as she probably assumed.
 When Hrathen arrived at the meeting place—a large suite in one of Kae’s finest inns—many of the nobles he had invited were waiting for